scs/MIRAI/substrate-examples/offchain-worker/README.md

 > When reproducing the examples, make sure to run `cargo clean` after changing the [.cargo/config.toml](.cargo/config.toml).

+- The issues described here occurred on the `devvirtualbox` test machine.
+Also see [Test machine specifications](../README.md#test-machines)

 - One specific piece of code leads (see line 745 in `src/lib.rs`) to a crash in MIRAI.
-This happens only on the `devvirtualbox` test machine and could not be reproduced on the second system.
+This could not be reproduced on the `devsgx02` test machine.
 ![MIRAI_CRASH_CODE](mirai-crash-code.png)

 - For more complex scenarios timeouts arise within MIRAI.
-  - For example with an empty `config.toml` file.
-See the `README.md` of `pallet_template` regarding this.
+  - For example with an empty [.cargo/config.toml](.cargo/config.toml) file.
+See [../pallet_template/README.md](../pallet_template/README.md) for more information regarding this.
-  - Increasing the `body_analysis_timeout` parameter lead to crashes in some cases in MIRAI on the `devvirtualbox` test machine.
+  - Increasing the `body_analysis_timeout` parameter lead to MIRAI crashes in some cases.

 - There are a variety of other warnings raised from code in other crates.
 This is confusing for the user.
 For example:
 ```